Sonificant/qmk_firmware/keyboards/tada68/readme.md

 $ make tada68:default:flashbin
 ```

+2) Rename the created .bin file to `FLASH.bin`

-2) Connect your keyboard to your Mac, hit the reset button on the bottom of the TADA, the lights will start flashing.
+3) Connect your keyboard to your Mac, hit the reset button on the bottom of the TADA, the lights will start flashing.

-3) You'll see a new drive on your computer called TADA68.
+4) You'll see a new drive on your computer called TADA68.
 Backup the original factory `FLASH.BIN` file that's inside it.

-4) Open the terminal and cd to the folder where the keyboard has been mounted
+5) Open the terminal and cd to the folder where the keyboard has been mounted

-`cd /Volumes/TADA68\ /`
+`cd /Volumes/TADA68\ \ /`

-5) Copy over your new firmware to the keyboard
+6) Copy over your new firmware to the keyboard

 `cp -r <path to your qmk_firmware folder>/FLASH.bin .`

-6) Remove files that MacOS automatically created which interfere with the keyboard
+7) Remove files that MacOS automatically created which interfere with the keyboard

 `rm -fr .Trashes/ .fseventsd/ ._.Trashes ._FLASH.bin`

-7) Eject the USB device or hit ESC on the keyboard.
+8) Eject the USB device or hit ESC on the keyboard.
 The lights will stop flashing and your firmware is loaded!

 ## Flashing Instructions (Linux)